European police raid Bahrain cycling team, seize evidence

-Riders and staff had their homes raided and the team’s hotel in Denmark was searched this week ahead of the three-week race starting Friday in Copenhagen.
+Riders and staff had their homes raided and the team’s hotel in Denmark was searched this week ahead of the three-week race which started on Friday in Copenhagen.

-In a statement Friday, the European Union Agency for Criminal Justice Cooperation (Eurojust) said 14 properties in six countries had been searched and three people were interrogated.
+In a statement, the European Union Agency for Criminal Justice Cooperation (Eurojust) said 14 properties in six countries were searched and three people were interrogated.

 Eurojust said “412 capsules with undetermined brown content and 67 capsules with undetermined white content” were found at a property in Slovenia, where a mobile phone was also seized.